uwbcss/343-movies-ktiara88/self-evaluation.md

 explain returning a movie that customer has not checked out: TODO(student)

-any static_cast or dynamic_cast used: TODO(student)
+any static_cast or dynamic_cast used: dynamic_cast used in comedy.cpp, drama.cpp, and classics.cpp in isEqual and lessThan functions

 ## Bonus +5

 Are there multiple files, of the form runit-without-XXX, where the same set of files will compile and run excluding some of the commands or genres?
-TODO(student)
+YES